+4. Residential Welfare Association (RWA) Community Charging requirements:

+Resident Welfare Associations in consultation with the Distribution licensee shall ensure the following:

+i.
+Installation of appropriate mix of community EV chargers, if required.

+ii.
+Display of boards/notices at each community EV charger mentioning the specifications of chargers along with charging etiquette, if required.

+iii.
+Presence of trained personnel to safely operate the EV chargers, if required.

+iv.
+Clear demarcation of EV charging /parking space ensuring easy access to residents and visitors.

+v.
+Installation of suitable safety devices as specified by Distribution licensee and safety and connectivity regulations of CEA.

+vi.
+Tracking the charger usage per user, automatic billing, and bill generation, if required.

-4. Public Charging Infrastructure (PCI) for long range EVs and/or heavy duty EVs:
+5. Public Charging Infrastructure (PCI) for long range EVs and/or heavy duty EVs:

-4.1 Fast Charging Stations (FCS) i.e. Public charging stations for long range E Vs and/ or heavy duty EVs (like trucks, buses etc.) will have the following:
+5.1 Fast Charging Stations (FCS) i.e. Public charging stations for long range E Vs and/ or heavy duty EVs (like trucks, buses etc.) will have the following:

-At least two chargers of minimum 100 kW (200- 750 V or higher) each of different specification (CCS /CHAdeMO Chargers for above capacity or BIS Standards for eBus Charging Station (Level-4: 250 to 500 kW) as provided under ANNEXURE Ill (6) with single connector gun each.
+i.
+At least two chargers of minimum 100 kW, compliant with Power Level 3 or Level 4 as provided under ANNEXURE Il, with single connector gun each.

-Appropriate Liquid Cooled Cables for high-speed charging facility as above [4.1 (i)], for onboard charging of Fluid Cooled Batteries (currently available in some long range EVs), if required.
+ii.
+Appropriate Liquid Cooled Cables for high-speed charging facility as above [5.1 (i)], for onboard charging of Fluid Cooled Batteries (currently available in some long range EVs), if required.

-4.2 Such Fast-Charging Stations (FCS) which are meant for 100% in house/captive utilization, for example buses of a company, would be free to decide the charging specifications as per requirement for its in- house company EVs.
+5.2 Such Fast-Charging Stations (FCS) which are meant for 100% in house/captive utilization, for example buses of a company, would be free to decide the charging specifications as per requirement for its in- house company EVs, subject to compliance with safety & connectivity requirements specified in Clause 3.1 (x) and 3.2 of this guidelines.

-5. Location of Public Charging Stations:
+6. Location of Public Charging Stations: